 Ready for what may be the hardest part of this conversation?
 Positioning yourself as a friendly resource or coach and not just the ultimate decision-maker.
 How can you play that role best?
 By tapping into your empathy, asking open-ended questions, and avoiding words/phrases that have implicit judgement in them (i.e. should, don’t you think, in the real world, when you’re older, etc.).
 By following this model, you will hopefully open the door to a meaningful conversation with your child.

-Don’t be afraid to take a short break.
+Don’t be afraid to take a break.
 This is an important process but it can also be overwhelming to your teen if they had their heart set on one school but now realize that it won’t work out.
 Give them space to grieve and re-group.

 Remember, to get the most out of this exercise it’s important to use good old-fashioned paper and pencil.
-By writing down your student’s college choices, calculating the estimated future debt load, and using tools like the one we shared above from the Hamilton Project to get an idea of what your teen may earn after graduation the reality of the situtation will more fully sink in.
+By writing down your student’s college choices, calculating the estimated future debt load, and using tools like the one we shared above from the Hamilton Project to get an idea of what your teen may earn after graduation the reality of the situation will more fully sink in.
 Handwriting this is key to a deeper understanding and internalization of this information.

 One last point - if this conversation seems a little fraught, it may be helpful to bring in a third party, such as your Fee-Only financial planner.
 Best of luck to you and your family as you embark on this exciting path to higher education and beyond!